jlukic/vax-butler/README.md

 To test modifications locally, I've found the best way is to use the Chrome DevTools [Snippets Panel](https://developer.chrome.com/docs/devtools/javascript/snippets/)on the live site.

 Site code is generated using a static site generator and found in `/site` folder.
 You can run locally using `npm install` then `docpad run`

+## How It Works

+This script is relatively simple and has two main loops.
+The search loop searches the page every (X) seconds by entering information into the zipcode and date field.
+The check loop, checks the DOM resulting from the search to extract information about each appointment and then check that appointment list against the user's set of constraints.

+The original code used mutationobservers to avoid having to "guess" how long loading would take, but we ended up running into issues with the observers not reporting correctly.
+Perhaps related to [Salesforce Lockerservice](https://developer.salesforce.com/blogs/developer-relations/2016/04/introducing-lockerservice-lightning-components.html) 'security'.
+The adapted [`$`](https://github.com/jlukic/vax-butler/blob/main/src/vaccine_butler.js#L38) function is meant to fix 'security' that prevented `document.querySelectorAll` from properly reporting matches.